 For example, in the image below, you can see the particular Samsung AU7000 series’ model is UA43AU7002KXXV

-What If My Samsung TV Doesn’t Sport a Compatible OS?
+What If My Samsung TV Doesn’t Come with a Compatible OS?

-By the way, you can always plug a Roku streaming stick into the TV and use the Roku Channel app from there.
+By the way, you can always plug a Roku Stick or any Roku player into the TV and use the Roku Channel app from there.

-However, a better alternative is buying a new Samsung TV since the pre-2013 device could be outdated.
+However, another alternative is buying a new Samsung TV since the pre-2013 device could be outdated.

 A new device will provide a much-improved experience (thanks to the 4K panel and better audio performance) and help you enjoy Roku Channel app content better.